 Northlands Animal Care Hospital offers basic imaging for general health issues and pregnancy.
 Ultrasound works by using high frequency soundwaves to provide a real-time moving image of your pet’s internal organs.

-This procedure is particularly useful for abdominal, cardiac and bladder scans and can also be used to detect abdominal fluid, tumours, pregnancy and foreign bodies.
+This procedure is particularly useful for abdominal and bladder scans and can also be used to detect abdominal fluid, tumours, pregnancy and foreign bodies.
 We can then work towards developing an appropriate treatment plan for you and your pet!

 Radiographs (x-rays) are one of the most powerful tools used when diagnosing your pet.
 X-rays are used to pinpoint the location and severity of bone fractures, detect signs of heart disease, identify tumours and locate foreign bodies (bones, toys, etc.) that may be inside your pet’s stomach, amongst other diagnostic uses.

 Digital x-ray technology allows us to produce high quality images within five seconds, this means less exposure to radiation and less stress for your pets.
 The image quality achieved with a high quality digital x-ray means fast, accurate diagnoses and the ability to send those images over the internet to specialist radiologists all over the world.
 This will benefit our patients with complex conditions, as specialist reports will often come back on the same day.

 Our new machine is ecologically friendly with no chemical wastage or disposal, no exposure to chemical fumes inhalation for our staff and no storage or x-ray retrieval issues.
 Our x-ray images can be emailed to you our clients or to other veterinary practices throughout New Zealand.

 From the start of 2014 it is proposed that the current NZVA/NZKC Hip Scheme is discontinued and the PennHIP scheme is endorsed.
 This could see the NZVA become the first veterinary association in the world to endorse PennHIP for its national scheme.